jeovabah/jeovabah/README.md

 # Hello 👋, I'm Jeová, the owner of this profile.
-I'm currently pursuing a degree in Systems Analysis and Development at Unifor University in Fortaleza, CE, Brazil.
+I'm Living in Fortaleza, CE, Brazil.

 ### 👀 I'm a passionate admirer of Information Technology, and each day I delve deeper into learning programming.
 My curiosity and dedication drive me to explore new technologies and methodologies to enhance my skills.